The Polyaspartic Advantage: Discover why Floortek’s coating is 10X more durable and faster to install than traditional epoxy.

 Polyaspartic, on the other hand, is a type of polyurea.
 It is a newer, high-performance coating developed for harsh environments, such as protecting steel on bridges and other outdoor structures.
 Its chemical structure gives it two critical advantages: flexibility and UV stability.

 • Flexibility: Concrete is porous and tends to move.
 In the United States, especially in areas with hot summers and freezing winters, your garage floor goes through a constant freeze-thaw cycle.
 This causes the concrete to expand and contract.
-Because epoxy is rigid, it cannot handle this movement, which leads to the coating cracking, bubbling, and ultimately, peeling off.
+Because epoxy is rigid, it cannot accommodate this movement, leading to cracking, bubbling, and ultimately peeling.
 Polyaspartic remains flexible, moving with your concrete.
 It acts like a strong, resilient membrane.

 ☀️ The UV Problem: Why Epoxy Turns Yellow and Fades